marcosrdac/marcosrdac.github.io/_content/blog/20200310_propper_renaming_for_lf.md

 draft: false
 ---

-I've definitely changed to *LF* file manager, but I still wanted the renaming power I've had in other TUI file managers, like *ranger* and *VIFM*'s "I", "A" and "a" mappings, or their "bulk-rename" function.
+I've definitely changed to *LF* file manager, but I still wanted the renaming power I had with other TUI file managers, like *ranger* and *VIFM*'s "I", "A" and "a" mappings, or their "bulk-rename" function.
 So today I'm going to show you how to get those functionalities in *LF*.

 ## rename